HaliteChallenge/Halite-II/website/learn-programming-challenge/contest-rules/index.md

 sort_key: 0
 ---

+### NOTE: The 2017-2018 season of Halite II has ended and submissions have closed.
+You can still create an account to be alerted when we launch the next season, and you can always play offline.

 Halite is a fun open-source competition aimed at helping you learn about AI.
 All are welcome to play as individuals or as teams.
 Here are the important things to know about the competition.

 *Start date:* 6am on October 23rd, 2017